CBI arrests ex-NSE GOO Anand Subramanian over irregularities in National Stock Exchange | Law-Order

 - India

-The CBI has arrested former Group Operating Officer of National Stock Exchange Anand Subramanian after expanding its three-year probe into the co-location scam in the exchange in view of ''fresh facts'' that emerged in a damning Sebi report referring to a mysterious Yogi which was guiding actions of former CEO Chitra Ramkrishna and other irregularities, officials said on Friday.
+The CBI has arrested former NSE group operating officer Anand Subramanian after expanding its probe into a co-location scam in the exchange following ''fresh facts'' in a Sebi report that referred to a mysterious yogi guiding the actions of former CEO Chitra Ramkrishna, officials said on Friday.

 Subramanian was taken into custody late Thursday night in Chennai, Tamil Nadu, they said.